-For baseline experiment, we use arpa format language model and don't need to specify the symbol file.
-But for the experiment using tag, we use fst format language model(lm=merged_G.fst) and assign sym with the new symbol file path and lex with the new lexicon file.
+In the baseline experiment, we use arpa format language model and don't need to specify the symbol file.
+But in the tag language model experiments, we use fst format language model(lm=merged_G.fst) and assign sym with the new symbol file path and lex with the new lexicon file.